boomcamp/WP-addressbook-plugin/README.md

 ### Functionality

-- Able to create `N` records using shortcode in a page.
+- Able to create `N` records in a page using shortcode.

 Example: display 5 contacts `N = 5`

 ```
 [contacts='5']
 ```

+- A way to display a paginated list of contact.

 - A way to create new contact.